syncthing/docs/users/ignoring.rst

 .. note::
-   This way in case your syncing gets "stuck" with displaying some pending unexpected files and you can't reach the device that contains those files, simply add it to ``.stglobalignore``.
+   This way in case your syncing gets "stuck" with displaying some pending unexpected files and you can't reach the device that contains those files, simply add it to ``.stignore-shared``.

-The important part is to ``#include`` this global ignore file per each device so that::
+The important part is to ``#include`` this shared ignore file per each device so that::

     // .stignore for 1st Device
-    #include .stglobalignore
+    #include .stignore-shared

     // .stignore for 2nd Device
-    #include .stglobalignore
+    #include .stignore-shared

     ...

     // .stignore for N-th Device
-    #include .stglobalignore
+    #include .stignore-shared

-The global ``#include`` does not exclude the possibility to add custom patterns for single devices.
+The shared ``#include`` does not exclude the possibility to add custom patterns for single devices.

 .. note::
-   This can be added even later with a lot of devices already being present in Syncthing, but it's a way easier to set up ignoring in the beginning than to include that global file to each device separately.
+   This can be added even later with a lot of devices already being present in Syncthing, but it's a way easier to set up ignoring in the beginning than to include that shared file to each device separately.